scigility/scigility.github.io/_jobs/opening-3-ds.de.md

 pdf: Data_Scientist.pdf
 ---

-Scigility combines academic and practical know-how to a unique big data service offering for our customers. **We define, build and operate integrated information platforms**, build applications to create new insights into our customer's data and support with legal framework questions.
+Scigility combines academic and practical know-how to a unique Big Data service offering for our customers. **We define, build and operate integrated information platforms**, build applications to create new insights into our customer's data and support with legal framework questions.

 <b>Your Tasks</b>